Conus sulcocastaneus

 Conus sulcocastaneus is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of the shell varies between 44 mm and 63 mm.
+The size of the shell varies between 44 mm and 63 mm, with colors ranging from orange to red.
+A dotted stripe pattern is exhibited on the shells.

 Distribution

 This marine species occurs off the Philippines and the Marshall Islands.